-In 2008, Sebastian Vettel made history at the Italian Grand Prix, Monza, where he became the youngest ever winner of a Formal race in the history of the sport.
-The rain came down, which played into the German’s hands, before then going on to securing pole, before taking off after a safety car start leading the whole race – bar 4 laps when pitting – and securing his first win.
+In 2008, Sebastian Vettel made history at the Italian Grand Prix, Monza, where he became the youngest ever winner of a formal race in the history of the sport.
+The rain came down, which played into the German’s hands, before then going on to securing pole, before taking off after a safety car start leading the whole race – bar four laps when pitting – and securing his first win.

 1996 – SCHUMACHER & FERRARI

 Michael Schumacher had just taken the hot seat in what was a failing Ferrari team at the time.
 They had won just two races in five seasons and were widely regarded as a ‘has been’ of Formula 1.
 But, Schumacher had already managed to win in Spain and then again in Belgium, before going on to win at the home of Ferrari, cement his place in the Ferrari and Monza folklore in a very short space of time.